-Half-canvas jackets consist of canvassing located in the chest and lapel of the coat.
-Anything past else in the jacket is fused.
+Half-canvas jackets consist of canvassing located in the chest and the lapel of the coat.
+Anything else in the jacket is fused.

 Jackets consisting of half-canvas have several benefits.
-For one, the cost is much lower than a fully-canvassed jacket because it consist of less handwork, thus it has a lower cost.
+For one, the cost is much lower than a fully-canvassed jacket because the labor costs are reduced.
 Since the upper half of the jacket isn’t fused, you will not have any bubbling in the top half or lapel, which gives longevity to the coat.
 Also, the extra canvassing provides the proper base for the jacket to drape naturally across your chest, rather than appearing stiff and lifeless as many fused jackets do.

 Between full-canvas and fusing, half-canvas is a great compromise.
 The half-canvas jacket is a great happy medium when it comes to pricing and longevity.
 Since there is no glue, the jacket will mold to your body the more you wear it without breaking the bank.

-A full-canvas jacket is considered to be the highest standard in men's jackets.
+A full-canvas jacket is considered to be the highest standard in men's jacketing.
 This pinnacle of craftsmanship was historically very common and worn daily.
-Over time, the canvas would shape itself to the wearer, creating a superb fitting jacket and actually improving shape the more one wore it.
+Over time, the canvas would shape itself to the wearer, creating a superbly fitting jacket and actually improving its shape the more one wore it.

-Nowadays, it is not as common to find full-canvas jackets due to the level of detail, amount of handwork, and effort to produce.
-The jacket's canvassing is located in the chest and lapel just like half-canvas, but as the half-canvas is fused past this point, the full-canvas jacket uses canvas for the whole front piece.
+Nowadays, it is not as common to find full-canvas jackets due to the level of detail, handwork, and effort it takes to produce.
+The jacket's canvassing is located in the chest and lapel just like half-canvassing, but—as the half-canvas is fused past this point—the full-canvas jacket uses canvassing for the whole front piece.

-If you can afford this type of jacket it is well worth it for the longevity and for its phenomenal quality, but be aware that pricing isn't cheap.
-You get what you pay for.
+If you can afford this type of jacket it is well worth it for its longevity and phenomenal quality, but be aware that pricing isn't cheap.
+You get what you pay for, of course.

-4. How can I tell if my jacket contains canvas?
+4. How can I tell if my jacket is canvassed?

 Pinching is a terrific way to rule out whether your jacket is fused or canvassed.
 Start off by feeling the sleeve of the jacket to get a good sense of the wool's thickness.
-The sleeves on a jacket never have canvas.
+The sleeves on a jacket never have canvassing.
 On a full-canvas suit, pinch beneath the cloth below the bottom buttonhole.
 On a half-canvas, pinch above the first buttonhole.
-Lightly pull the layers apart, and if you feel a third layer in between the lining and fabric shell, then your coat has canvas.
+Lightly pull the layers apart, and if you feel a third layer in-between the lining and the fabric shell, then your coat has a canvas.
 If you do not feel this third layer, or the fabric feels thicker & stiffer, then this means your jacket is fused.